Daridorexant: History

-Daridorexant was patented in 2013 and was first described in the scientific literature in 2017.
-It was approved for medical use in the United States in January 2022 and became available in May 2022.
+Daridorexant was originated by Actelion Pharmaceuticals and was further developed by Idorsia.
+It was patented in 2013 and was first described in the scientific literature in 2017.
+It was in development for 25 years by the husband-wife team Jean-Paul and Martine Clozel.
+Daridorexant was approved for medical use in the United States in January 2022 and became available in May 2022.

 On 24 February 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Quviviq, intended for the treatment of insomnia.
 On 29 April 2022, daridorexant was authorized for use in the European Union.
 It was the first orexin receptor antagonist to become available for use in the European Union.
 (The earlier orexin receptor antagonists suvorexant and lemborexant are not available in the European Union.)
 Regulatory review is also ongoing in Canada and Switzerland and is planned for the United Kingdom.
-Daridorexant was originated by Actelion Pharmaceuticals and was further developed by Idorsia.

 Society and culture

 Legal status

 Daridorexant is a schedule IV controlled substance under the Controlled Substances Act in the United States.

 Daridorexant (Quviviq) was approved for medical use in the European Union in April 2022.

+Daridorexant (Quviviq) was approved by Health Canada in April 2023.